 10.4.1 Determination of the Oil Content of Residual Cake

-The oil content in the residual cake shall be determined in accordance with 7 of IS 7874 (Part 1): 1975 the data shall be recorded in Annex F.
+The oil content in the residual cake shall be determined in accordance with 7 of IS 7874 (Part 1): 1975, following Soxhlet or other suitable extraction method and the data shall be recorded in Annexure F.

 10.4.2 Determination of Acid Value in Oil

-The acid value of the extracted oil sample shall be determined in accordance with 5.3 of IS 3579: 1966.
-The data shall be recorded in Annex F.
+The acid value of the extracted oil sample shall be determined in accordance with 5.3 of IS 3579: 1966 by directly titrating the material in an alcoholic medium with aqueous sodium or potassium hydroxide solution.
+The data shall be recorded in Annexure F.

 10.5 Power Consumption